 Storage Access API

-The Storage Access API is a browser privacy API for letting embedded third-party content request controlled access to unpartitioned storage, including cookies, when the user agent would otherwise block or partition that state.
+The Storage Access API is a browser privacy API for letting embedded third-party content request controlled access to unpartitioned cookies and, in some browser surfaces, other unpartitioned state when the user agent would otherwise block or partition it.

 Definition

-The Storage Access API is specified by the Privacy Community Group as a way for content embedded in a third-party context, commonly an iframe, to ask for access to unpartitioned website data such as cookies.
-The specification defines unpartitioned data as client-side storage available to a site in its first-party-site context.
-A third-party context is the inverse: the embedded document is not running as the first-party site of the top-level page.
+The Storage Access API is specified by the Privacy Community Group as a way for content embedded in a third-party context, commonly an iframe, to ask for access to unpartitioned website data.
+The draft defines unpartitioned data as client-side storage that would be available to a site in its first-party-site context; a third-party context is one where the embedded document is not in that first-party-site context.

-The API exists because silent third-party storage has been a privacy and governance problem.
-Login buttons, comments, payment frames, media embeds, and account widgets can need continuity across sites, but the same ambient state can also support cross-site tracking.
-Storage access turns that boundary into a browser-mediated event: the embedded party must ask, the user agent applies policy, and the grant is scoped rather than assumed.
+The original and still central case is cookies.
+Login buttons, comments, payment frames, media embeds, and account widgets can need their own first-party cookies while embedded elsewhere, but the same ambient state can also support cross-site tracking.
+Storage access turns that boundary into a browser-mediated event: the embedded party asks, the user agent applies policy, and any grant is scoped instead of assumed.

 Mechanism

-The core methods are Document.hasStorageAccess() and Document.requestStorageAccess(). hasStorageAccess() checks whether the document currently has access to unpartitioned data.
-In a non-secure context, the specification resolves that check as false. requestStorageAccess() asks the user agent to grant access; in a non-secure context, the specification rejects the request with a NotAllowedError.
+The core methods are Document.hasStorageAccess() and Document.requestStorageAccess(). hasStorageAccess() checks whether the current document can access unpartitioned state; the PrivacyCG algorithm resolves false in a non-secure context. requestStorageAccess() asks the user agent for access; in a non-secure context, or when blocked by policy, opaque origins, sandboxing, or permission denial, the request can reject with NotAllowedError.

 The grant path is controlled by browser policy, user settings, frame context, and web permissions.
 The specification defines a storage-access permission and integrates with Permissions Policy.
-A frame can also be constrained by sandboxing: the sandbox token allow-storage-access-by-user-activation is relevant when an embedded document needs to request access from a sandboxed iframe.
+A sandboxed frame must be allowed to request storage access, using the allow-storage-access-by-user-activation sandbox token where required.
 User activation matters because the feature is meant to preserve contextual choice rather than restore invisible third-party cookie behavior.

 A grant should not be read as an unlimited storage pass.
-The specification describes request behavior after access is granted, including same-origin boundaries for unpartitioned cookies.
-It is a tool for one embedded origin to recover necessary first-party continuity in a particular context, not a general license for arbitrary third-party fetches or cross-site state sharing.
+MDN notes that third-party cookies are sent only to the embedded resource's exact origin after activation; other origins within the same site need their own activation.
+Storage access is a tool for one embedded origin to recover necessary first-party continuity in a particular context, not a general license for arbitrary third-party fetches or cross-site state sharing.

 Agent Context